pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Do not go public until your company has built a fortress.
 If you don't have all the positions filled, brand established, predictability in the market, then you are at great risk.
 * Going public today is an extreme sport.
 It's very dangerous.
+* Lean Startup is like the `Theory of Relativity for Business`.

+    * We now have a process and science for getting things done.
+    * **BUT** you still need old fashioned sales and marketing.